lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

 ### Shaw Blue Curve Router

-1. Now that we have our Internal and External IP Addresses and the port number from [Server Initialization](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/Server%20Initialization/#changing-the-configurations) (by default this port number is `25565`), we can proceed to go into the settings of our router and enable Port Forwarding.
+Now that we have our Internal and External IP Addresses and the port number from [Server Initialization](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/Server%20Initialization/#changing-the-configurations) (by default this port number is `25565`), we can proceed to go into the settings of our router and enable Port Forwarding.

+1. Go to Connect on Shaw.com.
+Click on See network.

     ![Minecraft Task](../assets/images/port/2.07.png)

+2. Go to Advanced Settings.

     ![Minecraft Task](../assets/images/port/2.08.png)

+3. Click on Port Forwarding.

     ![Minecraft Task](../assets/images/port/2.09.png)

+4. Add Port Foward.

     ![Minecraft Task](../assets/images/port/2.10.png)

+5. Select your DESKTOP for the device used for this port.
+Choose Manual Setup or Minecraft.
+Set the Port Number to `25565`.
+Ensure that TCP/UDP as the Protocol.
+Hit next and that's it!

     ![Minecraft Task](../assets/images/port/2.11.png)

 ### Telus or Other Router